takelwerk/takelship/README.md

 ship_ports_docker_host_docker_32375: 0
 ship_ports_portainer_server_http_39000:
 ```
 If you want `ship` to choose a new port configuration just delete one ore more config lines.
-Just be sure to leave the `ship_default_project` in the `takelage.yml` or you'll end up with forgejo and its runners which is the takelship default project and a *preconfigured* `docker compose` project.
-But maybe, that's exactly what you want.
+Just be sure to leave the `ship_default_project` in the `takelage.yml` or you'll end up with forgejo and its runners (which is the takelship default project) and a *preconfigured* `docker compose` project ready to run on your host.
+But then maybe that's exactly what you want.

 ## forgejo docker compose project